leidig54/olive/README.md

 ### Form Handling with Formspree
 This site uses Formspree for handling form submissions.
 The form is configured directly in the HTML.

-The form is already set up with the ID `xrgyzrwj`.
+The form is set up with your Formspree form ID.
 Form submissions will be:
 - Sent to the email address associated with this Formspree form
 - Include the subject "New Olive Bootcamp Application"
 - Redirect users to the thanks.html page after submission